Healthdirect Free Australian health advice you can count on.

 What is a cholecystectomy?

-The gallbladder is a small organ that sits just below the liver on the right side of your abdomen.
-It collects and stores bile from your liver, which is used by the gut to help digest food.
+Your gallbladder is a small organ that sits just below your liver on the right side of your abdomen (tummy).
+It collects and stores bile, which is used to help digest food.

 Illustration showing anatomy of the liver and gallbladder before cholecystectomy